SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-hideCloseButton.md

                 }
             }
             @Tab("tvOS 18 and Older") {
-                The close button uses accent color text with a semi-transparent gray liquid default border.
+                On tvOS 18 and earlier, the close button uses accent color text with a semi-transparent gray liquid default border.
+Hiding it ensures the back button appears on subsequent pages, aligning with older tvOS designs.
                 @Row(numberOfColumns: 2) {
                     @Column(size: 1) {
                         @Image(source: "Documentation-Styling-SKSheetOptions-HideCloseButton-Showing-tvOS18", alt: "Close Button Visible") {